Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 We do our best to support Alaska’s local producers.
 When provisioning, we prioritize:

-Locally caught halibut, salmon, and cod
+Locally caught halibut, salmon, cod, and rockfish

-Organic produce from Seward and Anchorage co-ops
+Organic produce from Seward and Anchorage

-Free-range eggs and dairy from Mat-Su Valley farms
+Free-range eggs and organic dairy

 The Galley in Action